Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Recommends Meincke, “If you notice something off, escalate and communicate that you’re on top of it.
 Everyone will appreciate the transparency and be more confident in your ability to fix things.”

-Use the tools at your disposal, says Nicholas Maynard of Ridgeway.
-“Creating bespoke dashboards enables both client and agency to keep a close eye on metrics; there shouldn’t be any nasty surprises.”
+Use the reporting tools at your disposal, says Nicholas Maynard of Ridgeway.
+“Creating bespoke client tracking dashboards enables both client and agency to keep a close eye on metrics; there shouldn’t be any nasty surprises.”

 Cautions Maynard, “However, in business, you should always expect the unexpected, and it pays to be up-front and honest if you do have to deliver unwelcome news.
 It’s a cliché to say that that there are no such things as problems, only opportunities, but there’s some truth in it, and provided you come to the table with a workable solution most clients are understanding.”